Mozilla-Campus-Club-Cummins/Git-Avengers-Workshop/README.md

 - Creating Pull Request
 - Use Git commands to create, modify, and merge branches

+# Github Repository Rules
+- Any PR(Pull Request) from outside college will not be accepted.

+- Mention your "firstname lastname" on your GitHub profile (If we are unable to identify you we won't accept your PR).

+- Any kind of spamming won't be tolerated.

+- Make sure you have registered on google form which was circulated (Check your mails to get the registration link).

+- Make sure the code is with proper indentation and comments.

+- In case of any plagiarism your PR will be rejected

 # Resources
 Here are some resources you can refer to for additional learning: